swcarpentry/git-novice/instructors.md

 *   Version control is usually not the first subject in a workshop, so get learners to create a GitHub account after the session before.

-*   If your learners are advanced enough to be comfortable with SSH, tell them they can use keys to authenticate on GitHub instead of passwords, but don't try to set this up during class: it takes too long, and is a distraction from the core ideas of the lesson.

 *   When giving instructions,
     be very clear which files learners are to edit: it is common for them to (for example) edit the instructor's biography rather than their own,